KizzySama/CS585-Puppet-Gan/README.md

 - "attribute cycle b3" : 5,
 - “attribute cycle a" : 3

 As shown, the background and some of the action are perserved nicely, while some actions are not as precise as the result from the smaller data set.
-Some gestures are not retained well enough probably because the people is relatively small in real scene and as the result gestures gets smaller some information get lost.
+Some actions are not retained well enough probably because the people is relatively small in real scene and as the result actions get smaller some information get lost.

 ![4](https://github.com/KizzySama/CS585-Puppet-Gan/blob/master/imgs/4.gif)